ffeiDing/GuGuGirls/README.md

 #### Step 1: Data Preparation
 We combine original images without masks with our generated masked faces as training data.
-Change the paths of datasets and run:
+Change paths to the datasets and run:

 ```Shell
 python3 script/dataset/transform.py
 ```

 The test data is our private `MTCNN_align_600id`.
 You can download from [Google Drive](https://drive.google.com/drive/folders/1e5AHQ7qNPZZ6QldWfs-cfYJyj7mkQ4JM?usp=sharing).
-Change the paths of datasets and run:
+Change path to the dataset and run:

 ```Shell
 python3 script/dataset/transform_test.py